Gold Coast Euro-Africans: Participation in public discourse

 The then emerging clergy and catechist class had educated "mulattos" among its ranks.
 A notable Western-educated Euro-African churchman was the Basel Mission pastor and historian, Carl Christian Reindorf whose magnum opus, The History of the Gold Coast and Asante, was published in 1895.
-Reindorf’s father had been a Danish-Ga soldier stationed at the Christiansborg Castle barracks, and later became an agent for an English merchant, Joshua Ridley.
+Reindorf married Juliana Ayikai Mansah Djebi, a member of a notable Asere chieftaincy family.
+His father had been a Danish-Ga soldier stationed at the Christiansborg Castle barracks, and later became an agent for an English merchant, Joshua Ridley.
 Carl Reindorf's grandfather, Augustus Frederick Hackenburg was a Danish merchant who arrived on the Gold Coast in 1739 and later became the colonial Governor, leaving the position in 1748.
 As an illustration, in mass media, the first indigenous newspaper to be established on the Gold Coast was the Accra Herald, later renamed the West African Herald, first published in 1857 in British Accra by the Euro-African English-trained lawyer Charles Bannerman and his brother Edmund, scions of the then well-connected coastal Bannerman family.
 The two brothers were children of James Bannerman.
 The newspaper was critical of European proselytizing on the Gold Coast and by 1859 had a readership of 310 subscribers.
 Literature thus became an effective vehicle for public opinion and discourse.

 Social perceptions

 Oral accounts indicate that coastal mulatto men had a perceived reputation of marital instability and philandering even though the native religions permitted polygamy.
-A Basel missionary observed that Euro-African men were often “half-bankrupt...lazy and lustful” in their quest for entertainment or merry-making.
+A Basel missionary observed that Euro-African men were often "half-bankrupt...lazy and lustful" in their quest for entertainment or merry-making.
 Euro-African traders often partook in traditional festivals like Homowo of the Ga people of Accra which had elements of drumming, dancing and brandy drinking.
 Many Euro-Africans, though baptised and confirmed in the church, were nominally Christian and led a "robustly secular lifestyle" which was at odds with the lifestyle of Pietistic Basel and Victorian Wesleyan missionaries whose spiritual influence extended to the coast.
-Like their trader counterparts, Euro-Africans in white-collar occupations often socialised with European residents on the coast, engaging in “hard drinking, gambling and occasional outburst of violent behaviour.”
+Like their trader counterparts, Euro-Africans in white-collar occupations often socialised with European residents on the coast, engaging in "hard drinking, gambling and occasional outburst of violent behaviour."